geniusprodigy/mega-tool-pvkmassconvert/README.md

 Separate text files are for mass use in Wallet software for quick import.
 In order to locate through them and know which key belongs to which file, use a Text Editor that lists each line, so for example, line number 6 of each of the files will be equivalent to the data of the same hexadecimal private key that was converted, and so on successively.

-Very important!
+VERY IMPORTANT!
 Do not forget to use the balances verification tool in the "TWO GENERATED TEXT FILES", that is: * list-Addresses-Uncompressed.txt * and * list-Addresses-Compressed.txt *.
 This will ensure that you have not forgotten any money.

 The balances check feature will be very useful especially if you do not remember which of the addresses has balance.